axch/adaptive-plot/README.md

 Manipulate without autorefinement:

-TODO (plot-start f xlow xhigh)
+(plot-start f xlow xhigh)
-- Initialize a quiet plot but do not autorefine yet
+- Create a plot, but do not make a Scheme window or invoke the function to be plotted.

 plot-resize!, plot-resize-x!, plot-resize-y!
 - Zoom the plot view without refining